grammyjs/website/site/docs/hosting/firebase.md

 ```

 This is the local url of your cloud function.
-Right now, your function is only availability to the localhost (your computer).
+Right now, your function is only available to the localhost (your computer).
 To actually test your bot, you need to expose your function to the internet, so that the Telegram API can send updates to your bot.\
 There are several services like [localtunnel](https://localtunnel.me/) or [ngrok](https://ngrok.com/) that can help you with that.
 Let's go with localtunnel, because it does not shut down after an hour, if you don't give them money like ngrok does.